What Is a Police Report Good for After a Tempe Car Crash?

 It is also important to ensure that the police officer put down his or her own opinion as to what happened in the collision and whether or not a ticket was issued in the crash.
 One call to the responding officer, also listed on the report, usually can help to fill in any gaps in the final report.
 But having a copy of your police report also offers you something else: the chance to see what the other involved motorist or motorists has to say about what caused the collision.
 Although this isn’t admissible, it can help you to find some closure for what happened to you, especially if you are family member and your loved one was injured and cannot explain the details of the accident.

 What a Police Report Means to You After a Tempe Car Accident

 A police report is more than just a few sheets of paper that details what happened in your collision.
 It is the foundation of any insurance claim or personal injury lawsuit (and is also important in wrongful death cases).
 It is important to get a copy of your police report as soon as it is available after your collision.
-If you’re ready to move on after a collision, the Tempe car accident attorneys at Breyer Law Offices, P.C. can help.
+If you’re ready to move on after a collision, the Tempe car accident attorneys at The Husband & Wife Law Team can help.

-For a free consultation on your case reach out to The Husband and Wife Law Team of Mark and Alexis Breyer now.
+For a free consultation on your case reach out to Mark and Alexis Breyer now.
 If you would like us to help you get a copy of your police report, we are here to help.
 Also remember that police reports are not always correct and even if you are cited, Arizona is a pure comparative fault state, which means we may still be able to help you collect for the percentage you are not at fault for the accident.
 For more of an understanding on pure comparative fault law or how police reports can be read, give us as a call at (480) 753-4534 and speak with a Tempe personal injury lawyer.